CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ### Version 9.0

 * A new command to open a code file when the caret is on a file path/line has been added.
-* Function calls logging (previously known as stack logging) has been improved offering the possibility to log the call of any function and providing a most reliable method to identify function calls.
+* Function calls logging (previously known as stack logging) has been improved offering the possibility to log the call of any function and providing a more reliable method to identify function calls.
 * Fixed a security issue with the log reader ([GHSA-39pg-6xpm-mjgf](https://github.com/CyrilleB79/NVDA-Dev-Test-Toolbox/security/advisories/GHSA-39pg-6xpm-mjgf)).
 * IO beep messages are now correctly reported with NVDA 2019.2.1.
 * Log reading commands no longer fail to read some speech commands (e.g. when using Console Toolkit add-on)